 Method:

 I will incubate yeast cells with sera containing bacterial components (human, murine, FBS???) to examine the gene expression.
-I will use microscopy of live and fixed cells to look at the morphology of these cells and correlate this with possible up/down-regulation of cell surface modifications that may enhance infection of this pathogenic fungi.
-I will extract RNA for further qualitative and quantitative analysis using qPCR and RNA-seq.
+I will use microscopy of live and fixed cells to look at the morphology of these cells and correlate this with possible up/down-regulation of cell surface modifications that may enhance infection of this pathogenic fungus.
+I will extract RNA for further qualitative and quantitative analysis using RTqPCR and RNA-seq.

-Aim 3: Investigate how component of the innate immune system influence gene expression in C. neoformans.
+Aim 3: Investigate how components of the innate immune system influence gene expression in C. neoformans.

 Following inhalation fungi will first encounter the mucosal surface of the lung which is covered in a film of surfactant that maintains surface tension during respiration and contains soluble effector molecules with antimicrobial properties such as the collectins and host-defense peptides.